 What pork chops to choose?

-¾ inch thick chops is the standard found in US stores.
+¾ inch thick chops are the standard found in US stores.
 But you may use between ½ inch up to 1 ½ inch for this technique.
-If you are on the thicker end, rest at room temperature will help you get the correct internal temperature.
+If you are over 1 inch thick, resting at room temperature will help you get the correct internal temperature.

 How to brine: A standard pork brine is 2 cups of water with 1 tablespoon of salt.
-The salt is standard table salt.
+The salt is ordinary table salt.
 If using a different salt, you should adjust accordingly.

 But if you are salt sensitive, cut the salt back some or skip the brine.
 Be sure to rinse the meat under running water before cooking.
 If adding more seasoning after that, it should not contain salt.

-Most chefs will add some sugar to the brine at about the same amount as the salt.
-Other flavors like garlic can be added, and garlic is required by my wife.
+Most chefs will add sugar to the brine, the same amount as the salt.
+Other flavors, like garlic, can be added.

 🥣How to make gravy